 - Employees need to continuously follow up or provide additional details about the purchase, which takes time.

-You first set up an approval workflow so that the employee doesn’t need to worry about the appropriate approver.
+You set up an approval workflow so the employee doesn’t need to worry about the appropriate approver.

 You can set the approvals based on the department, the amount of the purchase, or the purchase location.